digrouz/docker-sickchill/README.md

 ## Notes

 * The docker entrypoint can upgrade operating system at each startup.
 To enable this feature, just add `-e DOCKUPGRADE=1` at container creation.
+* This cointainer contains a startup hook that disable sickchill autoupdate at startup.

 ## Issues